QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 :code:`c:\directory\project.qpr`

 	Passing the absolute location of a QBlade Project File (\*.qpr) adds all simulation definitions within this project to the list of simulations that will be evaluated.
 Multiple project files may be added during a single CLI call.
 Finished project files are stored as ***.qpr1**,  to indicate that these are project files that have already been evaluated.
 Should a simulation fail for any reason the associated project is stored as ***.qpre** instead, to indicate that this is a problematic simulation.

-:code:`c:\directory\cutplane.cut`

-	When passing the absolute location of a cut-pLane definition (\*.cut) this Cut-Plane Definition is added to the list of cut-plane definitions that will be calculated for all simulations that are evaluated.
-Multiple cut-plane definitions may be added during a single CLI call.

 :code:`c:\directory\ `